GlimmerDev/YewMiiTools/README.md

 1. The NPC disappears after I replace the file.

 This is likely caused by an incompatible value of your Mii.
-For example, the nose *must* be above the mouth, and it does not support sunglasses.
+For example, the nose *must* be above the mouth, and it does not support sunglasses (thanks @HEYimHeroic for those discoveries.)
 Edit your Mii and try again.

 2. Windows Defender is detecing the file as a virus.

-This tends to happen with certain applications, but python-based exe's especially.
+This tends to happen with certain applications, but Python-based exe's especially.
 You might have to manually allow the file, or run using the python script if you feel uncomfortable.

 ## Examples
 Dio Brando